 No, companies do not need to be a research sponsor or a Task Force member to participate in the Black Equity Index.

 There is not a limit to the number of participating companies.

 The Black Equity Index is fully independent, with criteria set by Coqual—–a third party attuned to the standards that help employers make measurable progress on racial equity.
-The depth and scope of the index and the information it gathers and analyzes is more expansive than what companies are doing internally.
+The depth and scope of the index and the information Coqual gathers and analyzes as a nonprofit think tank is more expansive than what companies are doing internally.

-Rather than merely measure current state, the index is aspirational.
+Rather than merely measure current state, the index is aspirational, and is grounded in Coqual research.
 It helps companies understand where they are against current goals and where they should aspire to go next.
 Because the BEI aims to improve hiring, representation, promotion, inclusion, and retention of Black professionals, the index not only looks at data on representation but also on programs, policies, processes, and practices that impact Black employees and the community.